learn-co-curriculum/dsc-linalg-vector-addition-codealong/README.md

 ## Introduction

 This lesson is a supplement to the previous lesson where you learned how to create Numpy arrays as vectors or matrices and performed basic manipulations on these objects.
-In this lesson you'll look at matrix addition and broadcasting features offered by Numpy.
+In this lesson, you'll look at matrix addition and broadcasting features offered by Numpy.

 ## Objectives
 You will be able to: